Cuba to make it easier for Cuban Americans to visit

 Havana will also allow some Cubans who left the country illegally to return, he said.

-There are roughly two million Cubans or Americans of Cuban origin in the United States.
+There are roughly 2 million Cubans or Americans of Cuban origin in the United States.

+One attendee at the event, Andres Pertierra, a U.S.-born citizen with a Cuban father, said he was excited he now qualified for a Cuban passport.

+“These changes inspire gratitude and bring Cubans abroad closer to Cuban government,” said the legal assistant.

+“The Cuban government is making sure that it is clear that the weight of responsibility for failure to normalize falls squarely on the shoulders of the Trump administration.”

-Reporting by Alistair Bell in Washington and Sarah Marsh in Havana; Editing by Mary Milliken
+Reporting by Alistair Bell in Washington and Sarah Marsh in Havana; Editing by Mary Milliken and David Gregorio